Is carpentry going to be automated?

 No, robots probably will not take carpenter jobs… but carpenters using more advanced robot-enhanced tools may replace other carpenters.
 Consider for a moment the speed advantage a carpenter with a air-compressor nail driver has over a carpenter using a manual hammer as an example.

-READ ALSO: How do I withdraw money from Adsterra?
+READ ALSO: How can I double my money buying and selling?

 What jobs will not be affected by automation?